Behavior Analytics: Flow Analytics

 image.png

-You can set up an event to analyze the outgoing (flows with events that happen after the selected event) or incoming (flows with events that occurred before the selected event) flow with the base step.
-You can set the number of steps you want to see for the selected event in your flow.
+You can set up an event to analyze the outgoing (flows with events that occur after the selected event) or incoming (flows with events that occur before the selected event) flow using the base step.
+You can set the number of steps to display for the selected event in your flow.

 To create a flow,